Isuzu Faster: Australia

 Holden introduced the TF series into Australia in 1988, branded as the Holden Rodeo, following on from the name of the previous Isuzu based light truck sold by the brand in Australia.
 The Holden Rodeo was initially available with a 2.6-liter 88 kW inline-four.
 A 2.8-liter 74 kW turbodiesel was introduced soon after.
 Body styles offered were a two-door single cab, a two-door SpaceCab, with space for two small jump-seats (rarely if ever fitted in Australia) behind the front passengers, and a four-door Crewcab, with space for the driver and four passengers.
 Several trim levels were available, which included DX (base model), LX (mid-range RWD, top of the 4WD range) and LT (top of the range, only available as an RWD petrol Crewcab).

 The facelifted 1997 (1998 model year) Holden Rodeo came with a new trim level, LT Sport, available as a four-wheel Crewcab only.
 Airbags for the driver and front passenger also became an option.
 By 1998 the 2.6-liter engine was discontinued and a new engine was offered, a 3.2-liter 140 kW V6.
 This engine was available in both rear- and four-wheel-drive.
 The rear-wheel-drive version had the same chassis, and thus ride-height as the four-wheel-drive, but without the transfer case and front axle.
 The 3.2-liter V6 was the most powerful engine in a pickup truck in Australia until it was replaced in 2003 by the new look Rodeo based on the Isuzu D-Max.
 Accordingly, this engine was the most popular engine in the Rodeo, and the Rodeo sold very well overall, near the sales numbers of the Toyota Hilux, traditionally the best-selling commercial vehicle in Australia.

 The Holden Rodeo was updated once again in 2001 for the 2002 model year, with a new diesel engine, a 3.1-liter 96 kW direct injection intercooled turbodiesel.
 The update was also accompanied by minor styling changes, such as clear indicator lenses, and a different grille.

 Europe

 In Europe, the Isuzu was sold as the TF alongside the rebadged "Opel Campo".
 It was also sold as the "Isuzu Campo."
-In the United Kingdom "Vauxhall Brava" badging was used rather than Opel.
+In the United Kingdom "Bedford Brava" badging was used rather than Opel.
+When the Bedford brand was retired, it was rebadged as a Vauxhall.
 These received the same updates as did the Isuzu TF in general markets, and a variety of body styles were available, usually coupled with diesel engines.